vcatalin/laravel-validate-verification-callback-request/README.md

 ## Install

+- install the project's dependencies using `composer install`
 - replace the required values in the `/routes/api.php` file
 - run the server using `php artisan serve`
 - start ngrok `ngrok http 8000` (port 8000 is used by default by Laravel)